netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 5. Only few integrations get automated dashboards and in many cases many of the integrations that have dashboards, do not visualize all their information.
 For most metrics, dashboards need to be built manually.
 6. No multi-node dashboards.
 Users are expected to build these dashboards manually.
 7. This is an expensive service.

+### Instana

+Instana is probably the weakest of all the services we tested.
+The look and feel is very similar to the Dynatrace "classic" dashboards.
+We know that they provide strong support for monitoring IBM products (DB2, etc), so probably this monitoring solution is targeting this niche.

+What we liked:

+1. Instana and Netdata were the only solutions that detected short gaps in the VMs execution.
+So, we paused the VMs for 30 seconds.
+All the other monitoring solutions did not detect anything.
+Nothing happened as far as they are concerned.
+But for Instana and Netdata this was a major event and all the charts had gaps in them for the time the VMs were paused.

+What we didn't like:

+1. They don't support logs.
+They integrate with third party services for that.
+2. The 1-second resolution is available for only 24 hours.
+This means that on Monday you cannot see in high resolution what happened last Saturday.
+3. The metrics collected are quite limited.
+4. Their ecosystem is not big enough.
+Most google searches reveal limited or no information from third parties.

+## Grafana

+Grafana has a vast ecosystem and community.
+Of course this ecosystem is available for all monitoring solutions to use, and all do, one way or another.

+To get a complete monitoring solution out of Grafana, users need to invest a lot in skills and time.
+Most of the dashboards provided by default is basic, so users are expected to configure the whole monitoring by hand.
+This ecosystem has a lot of moving parts, each with a different degree of maturity and flexibility, increasing significantly the overall cost of ownership.

+What we liked:

+1. Vast community.
+2. Open architecture.

+What we didn't like:

+1. The default resolution of 1-minute for the Grafana agent was a surprise.
+Grafana knows that this is not enough for monitoring today's systems and applications, but I guess they needed it for justifying the pricing.
+2. Primitive default dashboards.
+3. Too complex.
+Not for newcomers.

+## Netdata

+Since this our blog, I will prefer to describe what I learned for this journey.

+### Decentralized & Distributed

+All monitoring providers struggle with the resolution and the cardinality.
+They invest a lot of effort to minimize both of them, since they are proportional to their cost, and even after all reductions, their services are quite expensive for the average team.

+When I started this post, I was expecting that Netdata will be the "heavier" of the agents.
+It has to be, because it does a lot of work!
+It is the only agent that is a monitoring solution by itself, it collects data per-second, stores the data in its own database, trains machine learning models for all metrics, queries these data, etc.

+To my surprise, the Netdata agent is one of lightest!

+This proves that Netdata is on the right path.
+The decentralized and distributed nature of Netdata decouples resolution and cardinality from our economics, without pushing this cost to the users, allowing Netdata to become **the most cost efficient monitoring solution**, while also providing high fidelity observability without compromises.

+### Out of the box

+All monitoring providers see the value of providing out of the box experience, but only Netdata so far has applied this to all the information available.
+Since we deal with information of all kinds, Netdata had to find a way to present everything, structure the information in a way that users can easily use.

+I understand that our presentation is probably too flat and users occasionally complain that Netdata dashboards are overwhelming.
+We need to change them so that they are more contextual, to present the information in layers.
+The good thing with Netdata is that it has a lot more information than the others, so it can go deeper than them.

+### Charts & Dashboards

+I was surprised to find out that Netdata charts and dashboards are actually a lot more usable and efficient than the ones of the other monitoring systems.

+For most monitoring solutions, editing charts is a complicated and challenging task.
+How to provide to users all the aspect of a metric so that they can understand quickly what this metric is about, which sources contribute to it and how much?

+The NIDL bar Netdata provides above each chart, although it makes the UI a little more busy, it is simpler, quicker and easier to use than any of the solutions the other monitoring providers offer.